-“The main risk of gestational diabetes is having a larger than normal baby,” said Dr. Gregory Tyler, a Marshfield Clinic OB-GYN physician.
-“That can lead to a more complicated delivery and increase the likelihood you’ll need a C-section.
-Sometimes there are abnormal changes in the baby’s blood glucose levels after delivery.”
+“The main risk of gestational diabetes is having a larger than normal baby or shoulder dystocia, where the baby cannot progress through the birth canal,” said Melissa Stoffel, D.O., OB-GYN with Marshfield Clinic Health System.
+“That can lead to a more complicated delivery and increase the likelihood you’ll need a C-section.”

-It’s important to manage gestational diabetes for the safety of the baby and expectant mother.
+It’s important to manage gestational diabetes for the safety of the baby and you.

 Pregnant women are tested for gestational diabetes at 26-28 weeks.
 Your doctor may test you early if you have risk factors like previous history of the condition, family history of Type 2 diabetes or elevated body mass index.